SlimDiff: Training-Free, Activation-Guided Hands-free Slimming of Diffusion Models: Methodology

 \textbf{Resulting calibration set.} The final SlimSet $\mathcal{S}$ retains only $J \ll |\mathcal{P}|$ prompts ($J=500$ vs.\ $35$k), yet yields activation covariances satisfying $\Sigma Cov_{l,t}^{\mathcal{S}} \approx \Sigma Cov_{l,t}^{\mathcal{P}}$ across layers $l$ and timesteps $t$.
 This compactness permits accurate estimation of module-level covariance structure at a fraction of the sampling cost, while preserving both semantic diversity and statistical fidelity.
 Fig.~3 and Sec.~\ref{sec:ablation}(i) detail the SlimSet size ablation and stability evaluation.
+Appx.7 provides per-dataset coverage analysis and qualitative examples from all quantile bins.